nisanray/DataNest/README.md

 - **Controllers:** GetX manages all state, navigation, and logic
 - **Hive Boxes:** Store sections, fields, and records locally
 - **Firebase Sync:** Keeps your data safe and available everywhere
+- **Debugging:** Extensive debugPrint statements throughout the codebase make it easy to trace all user, sync, and data actions in the debug console.

 ---